 Both Intel and Microsft also serve as content partners for AI41 and are expected to join DataCamp, an online data science learning platform.
 Courses are expected to kickstart from late October.

-According to the country’s Minister for Communication and Information Mr. Iswaran, Singapore requires a much deeper strength of AI talent in a bid to continue growing her AI ecosystem.
+According to the country’s Minister for Communication and Information Mr Iswaran, Singapore requires a much deeper strength of AI talent in a bid to continue growing her AI ecosystem.
 He also acknowledged the fact that AI Singapore will be instrumental in partnering with industry and research partners in fostering a strong pipeline of Singapore’s AI talent.

-Mr. Iswaran also availed additional details regarding the Advisory Council pertaining the ethical use of data and AI, which was first unveiled back in June this year.
+Mr Iswaran also availed additional details regarding the Advisory Council pertaining to the ethical use of data and AI, which was first unveiled back in June this year.
 He added that the council would criss-cross around the country in an effort to obtain opinions from consumers, enterprises, chambers and trade associations.

 Iswaran looks forward to receiving the recommendations from the advisory council about how organizations can create and deploy AI solutions in a trusted and responsible manner.